 - Integrating Artificial Intelligence:

 AI has captured every facet of technology offerings – be it understanding human behavior or delivering automated solutions based on user behavior, interest, or history.
-An LMS integrated with AI is capable of delivering recommended learning paths to learners in and outside your association, auto-generate certificates upon course completion, intimate about upcoming courses, and training.
+An LMS integrated with AI is capable of delivering recommended learning paths to learners in and outside your association, auto-generating certificates upon course completion, intimating about upcoming courses, and training.
 While an AI-proctored exam facility helps associations to conduct cheating-proof exams, pre-hiring assessments, candidate onboarding, to deliver one of its kind learning experiences for continuing education.

 - Integration with Video Conferencing Tools: